UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/Syllabus.md

 ### Course Objectives

-At the end of the class, students will have completed a project of their own choosing, and been exposed to different advanced topics of the python programming language.
+At the end of the class, students will have completed a project of their own choosing and been exposed to a variety of advanced topics about the python programming language.
 Most programming class coursework involves small, self contained, assignments.
-While this is useful for learning specific concepts, it is hard to develop and understanding of the issues associated with larger software projects.
+While this is useful for learning specific concepts, it is hard to develop an understanding of the issues associated with larger software projects.
 This class gives students a chance to develop a significant project with the guidance of the instructors.

 ### Course Website
 Lecture notes, sample code, etc will be available in the course github project: